randyleonard99/digitalframeworks-spring2020/README.md

 * 20%: Final project

 #### Class and Assignment grading scale:
 This quarter, courses including this one will be graded pass/fail **UNLESS** you opt out and chose the quality letter grade option in Caesar.
-You must activly make that change in Caesar if you want a letter grade.
+You must actively make that change in Caesar if you want a letter grade.

-Individual assinments will receive letter grades on the following scale:
+Individual assignments will receive letter grades on the following scale:

 * A: strong work which shows unique perspective and earnest effort, publishable with minimal edits.
 The kind of work from someone I'd recommend for a job or promotion.
 * B: decent work, showing some effort or decent success, publishable with significant edits.
 The kind of work that would be considered getting by at a job.
 * C: work that is wanting -- lacking effort or ingenuity and would need reporter’s revision to be published.
 This type of work does not lead to job security.
    * You can not get more than a C on an assignment if there are factual errors.
-* D: unpublishable work, even with edits.
+* D: nonpublishable work, even with edits.
 This would be work that is clearly not prefessional caliber.
 * F: did not complete work as assigned